deepr41/budget_bot/docs/code.md

 Takes 1 argument **message** which contains the message from the user along with the chat ID of the user chat.
 It then calls display.py to run to execute the add functionality.
 Commands used to run this: command=['display']

 14. command_delete(message):
 Takes 1 argument **message** which contains the message from the user along with the chat ID of the user chat.
 It then calls delete.py to run to execute the add functionality.
-Commands used to run this: command=['display']
+Commands used to run this: command=['delete']

+15. command_income(message):
+Takes 1 argument **message** which contains the message from the user along with the chat ID of the user chat.
+It then calls income.py to run to execute the add functionality.
+Commands used to run this: command=['income']

+16. command_savings(message):
+Takes 1 argument **message** which contains the message from the user along with the chat ID of the user chat.
+It then calls savings.py to run to execute the add functionality.
+Commands used to run this: command=['saving']

+17. command_advisor(message):
+Takes 1 argument **message** which contains the message from the user along with the chat ID of the user chat.
+It then calls advisor.py to run to execute the add functionality.
+Commands used to run this: command=['advisor']

+18. monthly_recurrent_expense
+It iterates through all recurrent payments stored and creates corresponsing expenses for them and this function is scheduled to run every 1st of the month

 # How to run this feature?
 This file contains information on the main code.py file from where all features are run.
 Instructions to run this are the same as instructions to run the project and can be found in README.md.